donejs/donejs/docs/guides/generator.md

 ### Writing a unit test

 Yeoman also comes with some tools for [testing generators](http://yeoman.io/authoring/testing.html).
-The test we initially ran with `npm test` makes sure that `default/templates/file.js` gets written Since we deleted that file we have to update our test to test that it wrote the files we want with the content we expect:
+The test we initially ran with `npm test` makes sure that `default/templates/file.js` gets written.
+Since we deleted that file we have to update the test at `test/index.js` to verify that it wrote the files we want with the content we expect:

 ```js
 var path = require('path');